Your area Not set — showing everywhere

 Addressed

-The speaker asked about the possibility of implementing traffic calming measures around the 4th of July holiday.
+The speaker inquired about the possibility of implementing traffic calming measures during the upcoming July 4th holiday.
+They also requested more frequent email updates to committee members to stay informed between meetings.
 Key concern

 Board response